 Plans to film in Wales were abandoned due to WWII; an 80-acre set was built in the Santa Monica Mountains at Brent's Crags, near Malibu.
 The design of the village was based on the real Cerrig Ceinnen and nearby Clyddach-cum Tawe in Wales.

-John Ford became the first director to win three Academy Awards for Best Director, having previously won for The Informer (1935) and _The Grapes of Wrath_.
+John Ford became the first director to win three Academy Awards for Best Director, having previously won for The Informer (1935) and The Grapes of Wrath (1940).
 11 years later he would win his fourth for The Quiet Man (1952), a record unmatched by any other director.

 Sara Allgood clashed repeatedly with John Ford during the making of the film, something the director found rather unsettling as he wasn't used to having his authority questioned.
 Nevertheless her performance was recognized by the Academy with a Best Supporting Actress nomination.